whyk-archive/vanilla-env/README_EN.md

 ```

 ## Precautions for use
-`yarn dev`'s support for multiple pages is weak.
+Support for multiple pages in `yarn dev` is weak.
-When starting the local server, it will not be displayed unless you write `/ index.html` in the path.
+When you start the local server, you need to add `/index.html` to the end of the path.